-As of December 31, 2011 and 2010, the Company had no unrecognized tax benefits.
+As of December 31, 2012 and 2011, the Company had no unrecognized tax benefits.
 It is the Company's policy to record interest and penalties related to unrecognized tax benefits in income before taxes.

 The Company files U.S. federal income tax returns and various state and local income tax returns.
-With few exceptions, years prior to 2008 are no longer subject to examination.
-The Company is under audit in the state of Maryland for the 2007, 2008 and 2009 tax years, which is estimated to begin in May, 2012.
-The Company is under audit in the state of Pennsylvania for the 2009 tax year, which is estimated to begin in December, 2012.
-No other state or federal income tax audits were in process as of December 31, 2011.
+With few exceptions, years prior to 2009 are no longer subject to examination.
+The Company is under audit in the state of Maryland for the 2007, 2008 and 2009 tax years.
+The Company is under audit in the state of Pennsylvania for the 2009 tax year.
+No other state or federal income tax audits were in process as of December 31, 2012.